donn-majidi/sfclubunibo-arch-fv/README.md

 observations: 1-Dimensional array of observations.
 Must be in the same units as the forecasts.

 #### Parameters
-- observations: 1-Dimensional array of observations.
+- `observations`: 1-Dimensional array of observations.
 Must be in the same units as the forecasts.
-- forecasts: 1-Dimensional or 2-dimensional array of model forecasts.
+- `forecasts`: 1-Dimensional or 2-dimensional array of model forecasts.
 Index must be 'target' aligned.
-- forecast_horizon: Integer determining the forecast horizon.
+- `forecast_horizon`: Integer determining the forecast horizon.

 #### Properties
-- mse_loss: Series of h-step-ahead conditional variance squared error loss per model.
+- `mse_loss`: Series of h-step-ahead conditional variance squared error loss per model.
-- mae_loss: Series of h-step-ahead conditional variance absolute error loss per model.
+- `mae_loss`: Series of h-step-ahead conditional variance absolute error loss per model.
-- qlike_loss: Series of h-step-ahead conditional variance quasi-likelihood score per model.
+- `qlike_loss`: Series of h-step-ahead conditional variance quasi-likelihood score per model.

 > [!NOTE]
 > The Validator class automatically computes the loss series and handles index-alignment internally.
 Only use the LossContainer class if using an alternative forecasting scheme.